KeenanBrab/ImageRepo/README.md

 1) Running From command line with Docker Windows:

-* From the ImageRepo top folder run:
+* From the ImageRepo-master top folder run:
 * docker build . -t repo
 * docker run -p 8080:80 repo:latest
 * then navigate to http://localhost:8080/Home/login